openeuler-mirror/A-Tune/README.md

 ### 1. Configure the A-Tune service.

-#### Modify the network and disk configuration in the atuned.cnf.
+#### Modify the network and disk configuration in the atuned.cnf file.

-You can run the following command to query the NIC that need to be specified for data collecting or optimizing NIC and change the network configuration item in the /etc/atuned/atuned.cnf to the specified NIC.
+You can run the following command to query the NIC that needs to be specified for data collection or optimization and change the value of the network configuration item in the **/etc/atuned/atuned.cnf** file to the specified NIC.

 ```bash
 ip addr
 ```

-You can run the following command to query the disk that need to be specified for data collection or disk optimization and change the disk configuration item in the /etc/atuned/atuned.cnf to the specified disk.
+You can run the following command to query the disk that needs to be specified for data collection or optimization and change the value of the disk configuration item in the **/etc/atuned/atuned.cnf** file to the specified disk.

 ```bash
 fdisk -l | grep dev